Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Generate Random Integer Within Range - IAP.md

 ### Adapters

-No adapters required to run this Transformation Project.
+No adapters required to run **Generate Random Integer Within Range - IAP**.

 ### How to Install